lsst/qserv/doc/source/quick-start-devel.rst

 Setup current Qserv version in eups
 ***********************************

+These commands explain how to connect your local Qserv git repository to an eups software stack containing Qserv dependencies.
-Once Qserv dependencies are installed, please use next commands in order to install your Qserv development version :
+Once Qserv dependencies are installed in eups stack, please use next commands in order to install your Qserv development version:

 .. code-block:: bash